-Visual design: When it comes to visual design, colour, contrast, font, video and video occupies a crucial role to attract the user as highly as possible.
+Visual design: Images, colour, contrast, font, and, video play a crucial role in attracting the user.
 While the goal is creating the attraction, it is also considered as a mission-critical to make the user continue the interaction as much as possible.

 Input design: These controls allow users to interact with computers, software, applications, websites to complete their desired action.
-They include checkboxes, radio buttons, dropdown lists, list boxes, buttons, toggles, text fields, date field.
+They include checkboxes, radio buttons, dropdown lists, list boxes, buttons, toggles, text fields, date field etc.

 User interface vs. user experience

 Although, user interface (UI) and user experience (UX) are highly related and are, both benefiting from each other, they do differ.
-Delivering functionality and experience have both fundamental differences with the fact that they aim different aspects.
+Delivering functionality and experience both have fundamental differences as they have different aims.
 User interfaces are designed to optimize the ‘look and feel’ of software, applications and, websites; while user experience focuses on the whole process as a conceptualisation and delivery.

 The ANNEA Platform: A user interface

-The ANNEA platform is built on cutting-edge technology and latest IT security implementations with the ultimate goal of bringing efficiency, security and ease to your production.
+The ANNEA platform is built on cutting-edge technology and the latest IT security implementations.
+The ultimate goal of the platform is to bring efficiency, security and ease to your production.

-The ANNEA Platform is the very place to view, control, compare, analyse everything related to your energy production.
-We provide all the necessary information with in-depth view.
-In addition, the in-depth view is applied for each component level.
-It is even possible to analyse and visualise combination of historical and real-time data.
+The ANNEA Platform is the very place to view, control, compare, and, analyse everything related to your energy production.
+We provide all the necessary information with an in-depth view.
+In addition, the in-depth view is applied to each component level.
+It is even possible to analyse and visualise a combination of historical and real-time data.

 The ANNEA Platform is an ever developing and evolving platform.
 Depending on the business-specific needs, the platform can be tailor-made to the farm configuration.
 Contact us to get the up-to-date information from the ANNEA Expert Team!